IvicaV/LeanTabs/README.md

     You hate bloat.
 You want your browser to consume 200MB of RAM, not 8GB, so your gaming or rendering performance doesn't suffer.
 *   **The "Tab Hoarders" (ADHD friendly):**
     You keep tabs open because "out of sight, out of mind".
 LeanTabs solves the object permanence issue by giving you a visual, searchable dashboard instead of hidden bookmarks.

 ---

+## ❓ FAQ & Troubleshooting

+**Q: Does LeanTabs upload my browsing history?**
+A: **Absolutely not.** LeanTabs operates 100% offline.
+All data is stored locally in your browser's internal storage (`chrome.storage.local`).
+Your data never leaves your machine.

+**Q: Will it save the text I typed in a form or my scroll position?**
+A: **No.** LeanTabs saves the **URL and Title** of the page.
+Because the tab is technically "closed" to free up RAM, temporary data like unsaved form inputs or scroll positions will be reset. **Always save your work** inside web apps before running a clean!

+**Q: Does LeanTabs sync across my different computers?**
+A: Currently, LeanTabs focuses on local privacy and speed, so there is no cloud sync.
+However, you can easily move your setup by clicking **"Export All"** in the dashboard and importing the JSON file on your other machine.

+**Q: How do I protect specific sites (like Spotify or Mail) from being closed?**
+A: Use the **Whitelist** feature.
+Simply right-click on any page and select **"Add to Whitelist"**, or click the **Shield Icon (🛡️)** next to a link in the dashboard.
+These domains will be ignored by the cleaner and stay open.

+**Q: What happens if I uninstall the extension?**
+A: ⚠️ **Important:** Since data is stored locally, uninstalling the extension will clear the storage usage for LeanTabs. **Please export your sessions** via the "Export All" button in the dashboard before uninstalling, so you don't lose your saved links.

+**Q: I use Opera Workspaces.
+Will cleaning one workspace affect the others?**
+A: No. LeanTabs is workspace-aware.
+If you choose "Current Window Scope", it will only clean the tabs visible in your currently active workspace.
+The others remain untouched (or saved separately if you use Global Clean).

+**Q: Can I recover tabs if I accidentally deleted a session?**
+A: **Yes.** LeanTabs has an automatic backup system running in the background.
+Go to **Settings > Data Management**, and you will find auto-backups of your last 50 cleaning operations.

+---